Social alienation proves popular in Hollywood's fall lineup

 Stiller's Mitty is a Life magazine employee, handling the film negatives of Life's photo archive and embarking on a fantastical journey to find a missing photograph that would go in the final issue before the publication moves online.

-"He's an analog guy in a digital world.
+"He's an analogue guy in a digital world.
 That change is something generational, I can relate to that and I feel a lot of people will relate as well," Stiller said.

 Mitty's challenge in accepting a changing world is echoed in Spike Jonze's "Her," due out in limited theatrical release in December.
 It stars Joaquin Phoenix as a lonely writer who develops a relationship with a female-speaking computer system.
 The film highlights the increasing disconnect among people as technology brings people together virtually, but segregates them physically.